Hannes Baumann

 Hannes Baumann (born 9 August 1982) is a German sailor.
 He competed at the 2012 Summer Olympics in the 49er class.

 Early life

 Hannes Baumann was born in Bad Saarow-Pieskow.
 He started sailing at the age of 11 and started racing at 12.
-His favorites hobbies apart from sailing are : cycling, snowboarding, surfing.
+His favorite hobbies apart from sailing are : cycling, snowboarding, surfing.
 The person he admires the most is Robert Scheidt.